-The draft variation to the Code is at Attachment A and is intended to take effect on gazettal.
+The approved draft variation to the Code is at Attachment A and will take effect on gazettal.

 A draft explanatory statement is at Attachment B. An explanatory statement is required to accompany an instrument if it is lodged on the Federal Register of Legislation.